fredjarlier/mpiMarkDup/README.md

 1) cleaning of the code <br />
 2) we forgot to write unmapped in previous release <br />
-3) update the overlap coordinates algorithm <br />
+3) update of the overlapped coordinates between rank algorithm <br />
-4) to come : a singularity definition file, tests of scalability abd reproducibility, upgrade of compression algorithm.
+4) next step : a singularity definition file, more tests and profiling, upgrade of compression algorithm. <br />

 requirements